Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 3. Wandering the old cathedral area

-Montpellier’s historic center is called the Écusson.
-These narrow streets, intimate squares, and old fountains seem to offer something new at every turn.
+Montpellier’s historic centre is called the Écusson.
+These narrow streets, intimate squares, and old fountains offer something new at every turn.

 Montpellier Fountains Southern France